-As of early March, there were 49 residential land parcels for sale in Kalispell which is 9% less than the previous month, the seventh monthly decrease in a row.
+As of early March 2023, there were 153 residential land parcels for sale in Kalispell which is slightly less than February’s inventory of 161.
+This is the fourth drop in monthly inventory in a row but inventory remains much higher than last year at the same time.

 Five or more acres

-Of the land currently for sale, nearly half of the listings include five or more acres.
+Of the land currently for sale only 26% of the listings include five or more acres.
 I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farming land, or acreage adjacent to National Forest or lumber parcels.
 They are often not located in a development, but by themselves, and provide privacy and multiple building and usage options.

 Below five acres